iodigital-com/io-technology/data/blog/going-beyond-constants-with-custom-properties.md

 One of the best places to start is of course… BUTTONS!
 When we create buttons, we’re usually relying on mixins when using SASS or even some other tricks with CSS-in-JS.
 But what if I told you that custom properties can really create some clean code that’s easily maintainable as well?

-Using mixins by only using SASS variables will create quite a large output for our buttons.
+Using mixins combined with only SASS variables will create quite a large output for our buttons.
 Say - for example - we want to style these 4 buttons:

 ![4 buttons, a primary, secondary and outline variants](/articles/going-beyond-constants-with-custom-properties/the-button-case.png)

 Each of these buttons have a hover state as well, [you can see them on this codepen](https://codepen.io/utilitybend/pen/JjmKWKb) with the SASS output as CSS

-By using some modern CSS we can easily create these same buttons by using Custom Properties:
+By using some modern CSS we can easily create these same buttons by using custom Properties:

 ```css
 /* default buttons layer */